I2Tunimib/I2T-docs/docs/intro.md

 The other task of STI, which retrieves annotation metadata for the table, is applied to its structure.
 The schema-level annotation task aims to map the underlying table schema to a KG ontology.
-Usually, this task is tackled after the instance-level annotation because of the usuful insights given from the annotated cells, i.e.: types of the annotated cells give clues for the column class.
+Usually, this task is tackled after the instance-level annotation because of the useful insights given from the annotated cells, i.e.: types of the annotated cells give clues for the column class.
 The annotation of the schema involves two different types of
 annotation: